Collecting Vintage Clothing

 In this Morin-Blossier gown, areas of the embroidered tulle in the skirt front had numerous holes, causing it to sag.
 The restorer backed the original tulle with matching period tulle.
 The work was done by hand with tiny stitches and correct thread.
 Design integrity was maintained because nothing original was removed or changed.

 Certainly, design integrity is important, especially for historic, collectible vintage clothing.
 But even here the skillful restorer with knowledge of historical costume and materials will often have scope to improve the garment's condition.
 For more recent wearable vintage clothing, the dealer/restorer has greater leeway for restoration, while still maintaining design integrity.

-Recalling the definition of “vintage clothing” from the article Collecting Vintage Clothing-Part I, the central concept is "aesthetic quality."
-In all the arts, it is a truism that "highest and best condition" is integral to aesthetic quality.
-That is why the high-end dealer cannot afford to be casual about the condition of the treasures that she presents to her customers.
+Recalling the definition of “vintage clothing” from my article Collecting Vintage Clothing-Part I, the central concept is "aesthetic quality."
+In all the arts, "highest and best condition" is integral to aesthetic quality.
+Thus, the high-end dealer cannot afford to be casual about the condition of the treasures that she presents to her customers.